rumeleazar/FlaskSampleProject/README.md

 # RecipeShareProject #
 A simple recipe sharing CRUD website using Flask where you can create an account, log in, create a recipe and share it.
+Visit the project at: https://recipeshare.glitch.me/

 ## Dependencies ##
 1. Python3